Conclusion to the Meeple Like Us Top Ten Best Board Games 2018 Edition!

 Jaipur (#8 last year) was a victim of the second criterion for me.
 It’s a small box, two-player game that can fill an idle half hour with a lot of fun.
 In all circumstances where I could play Jaipur though, I’d probably rather be playing Hanamikoji.
 Since Mrs Meeple likes Jaipur more, we end up playing both but it’s obvious to me where my heart truly lies.

 Blood Bowl (#9 last year) on the other hand was just a victim of its own comparative inconvenience.
 I have played it several times this year, and I still hold that it’s a spectacularly fun game.
 However, I don’t really enjoy playing it on the tabletop as much as I do in its digital incarnation.
 When I think of the setup and teardown time I somehow find myself just clicking on its entry in my Steam library.
 It’s great as a tabletop game once you iron out all the little peculiarities but it’ll never achieve the ‘pick up and play’ flexibility of a video game no matter how much I internalise all its byzantine rulings.
 If it ever comes to Switch I think I might disappear and never be seen again.

-That Table in Full
+That Table of the Top ten Best Board Games in Full

 Here’s the full rundown, with Amazon affiliate links to take you to each game should you be interested in picking it up.